 There are no regulations or laws to govern the technologies - currently, Australia has no regulatory or legal frameworks that govern facial recognition technologies.
 This means that companies, governments and their staff can do whatever they like without legal oversight.

 People-power can influence change, and without public support, the surveillance of our movements and behaviour using face recognition technologies are going to increase without any checks or limitations in place.

-- Create a short video about face recognition technologies and their impact on our democracy and fundamental rights.
+- $10,000 - Produce a short video about face recognition technologies and their impact on our democracy and fundamental rights.
 We will share this widely through social media and networks to ensure everyone is aware of the issues.

-- Conduct meetings with decision-makers, policy advisors, politicians and councillors and ask them to push for a ban on the use of facial recognition systems and the creation of laws and regulations that govern automated surveillance.
+- $25,000 - Organise public events and forums, and conduct meetings with decision-makers, policy advisors, politicians and councillors and ask them to push for a ban on the use of facial recognition systems and the creation of laws and regulations that govern automated surveillance.